aenglert42/dining_philosophers/README.md

 # dining_philosophers
 A small project to learn the basics of threading a process and resource sharing.
 On the basis of the "dining philosophers problem", originally formulated by Edsger Dijkstra.
+Inspired by the "42 Coding School" exercise "philosophers" (February 2022).

 ## Table of contents
 * [Introduction](#introduction)